Rajiv Gandhi Charitable Trust

 The Rajiv Gandhi Charitable Trust (RGCT) is a registered non-profit institution which was established in 2002 by the Indian National Congress.
-Named after the 6th Prime Minister of India, the trust is headed by the Interim President of the Indian National Congress.
+Named after the 6th Prime Minister of India, the trust is headed by the former president of the Indian National Congress.

 Board of Trustees and Management

 The Board of Trustees as well as the Management of the Rajiv Gandhi Charitable is heavily influenced by the Indian National Congress.